 Name Description Access Profile Name The name of the access profile.
 This is used when applying an access profile to: a Pending self-registration request by a vTM.
-See "Accepting a Pending Self-Registration Request" on page 178. one or more registered/deployed vTMs.
-See "Applying User Authentication to a vTM" on page 271.
+See "Accepting a Pending Self-Registration Request" on page 170. one or more registered/deployed vTMs.
+See "Applying User Authentication to a vTM" on page 265.
 Authenticator The selected authenticator for the access profile.
-See "Creating an Authenticator" on page 257.
+See "No CA certificate is required for non- secure LDAP connections.
+Similarly, no certificate is required for either RADIUS connections or TACACS+ connections." on page 249.
 Permission Groups A list of permission groups included in the access profile.
 There are four default permission groups, but you can define others.
-See "Creating a Permission Group" on page 264.
+See "Creating a Permission Group" on page 258 .
 Actions The Apply to vTM Instance(s) control in this column enables you to apply the permissions groups and authenticators associated with this access profile to one or more vTMs.
-See "Applying User Authentication to a vTM" on page 271.
+See "Applying User Authentication to a vTM" on page 265 .